Mohamad-Alshora/Tic-Tac-Teo-With-Python/README.md

-# 🎮 Tic-Tac-Toe (X und O)
+# 🎮 Tic-Tac-Toe (X and O)

-Ein klassisches Tic-Tac-Toe-Spiel im Terminal, bei dem zwei Spieler gegeneinander antreten.
-Das Spiel ist in Python geschrieben und bietet ein Menüsystem zum Starten, Neustarten und Beenden des Spiels.
+A classic Tic-Tac-Toe game in the terminal where two players compete against each other.
+The game is written in Python and features a menu system for starting, restarting, and quitting the game.

 ---

 ## ✅ Features

-- Zwei-Spieler-Modus
+- Two-player mode
-- Benutzerdefinierte Namenseingabe
+- Custom name input
-- Symbolwahl (X oder O)
+- Symbol choice (X or O)
-- Anzeige des Spielbretts
+- Display of the game board
-- Überprüfung auf Sieg oder Unentschieden
+- Check for win or draw
-- Menüsystem (Starten / Neustarten / Beenden)
+- Menu system (Start / Restart / Quit)

 ---